sam-c14/sam-c14/README.md

 ### Hi there 👋

 My name is Affah Samuel.
-I am a Frontend Developer with the understanding of the Javascript and DOM Principles.
+I am a Frontend Developer with the understanding of the Javascript,ES6,WPO  and DOM Principles.

 <!-- - ⚡ Exploring Docker and Kubernetes. -->
 - ⚡ Exploring Javascript/Vue/React/Scss/Typescript [Frontend Development].